Undergraduate Academic Programs / Departments / Courses

 This course is an introduction to research methods and the basic principles of scientific communication, as expressed in the Biological Sciences.
 Lectures, exercises and assignments focus on science writing, critical reading, the principles of study design, and the analysis, interpretation, and presentation of biological data.

-PREREQUISITES: Biology 1310, 1320 and nine semester-hours of Biology courses at the 2000 level or above
+PREREQUISITES: Biology 1310, 1320 and 3 Biology courses at the 2000 level or above

 Three hours lecture, One hour Tutorial per week